 When environmental samples are collected as part of any brownfields cooperative agreement (e.g., assessment and site characterization, cleanup verification sampling, post-cleanup confirmation sampling), recipients shall submit to EPA for approval a Quality Assurance Project Plan (QAPP) prior to the collection of environmental samples.
 The QAPP must document quality assurance practices sufficient to produce data adequate to meet project objectives and minimize data loss.
-Compliance with the Quality Assurance requirements is an eligible use of grant funds for assessment grants.
+Compliance with the Quality Assurance requirements is an eligible use of funds for revolving loan fund grants.